GoogleCloudPlatform/iam_visibility_audit/README.md

 ## Auditing users for IAM bindings outside of primarily Cloud Organization

-Sample script used identify which users within a [Cloud Organization](https://cloud.google.com/resource-manager/docs/quickstart-organizations) that may have IAM bindings in projects or organizations outside of a primary cloud org.
+Sample script to  help identify which users within a [Cloud Organization](https://cloud.google.com/resource-manager/docs/quickstart-organizations) who have IAM bindings in projects or organizations outside of a primary cloud org.

 For example, `Alice` is a member of Cloud Org `MyDomain`.
 Alice has access to projects `A,B,C` within `MyDomain`.